zoeskan/MCB185/README.md

 The instructor and TA also hold _coderies_, which are online, small group programming sessions.
 Not only is this a good way to meet your classmates and get personalized help in a cozy setting, it's also a _required_ part of your participation grade.
-The schedule will be announced in Canvas and Discord.
+Sign-ups are managed via Calendly.
+See Canvas and Discord for the schedule and URL.

 ## Getting Started ##